Program begins on May 28, 2019

 Uma Sundaram, MD with staff, mentors, and 2017 SRIMS students

-Marshall University Joan C. Edwards School of Medicine (MU JCESOM) Graduate Program is offering the Summer Research Internship for Minority Students (SRIMS) for its tenth year!
+Marshall University Joan C. Edwards School of Medicine (MU JCESOM) Graduate Program is offering the Summer Research Internship for Minority Students (SRIMS) for its 11th year!

 The SRIMS program includes nine weeks of graduate-level research in the field of biomedical sciences.
-Participants receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and use of state-of-the-art core facilities.
+Participants receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and professional networking.

 The vision behind Marshall’s commitment to this program is twofold:

 Each year, applications from undergraduate and underrepresented minority-in-science students who have not graduated by August of the program year are considered.
 We are unable to accommodate international students.

 A stipend of $3,000 will be provided to each participant for the nine-week experience.
 Participants will receive free room and board, as well as assistance with travel.
 Please be aware that students are required to provide their own health insurance coverage during the summer program.